EEvangelisti/hfinder/README.md

 - Binary mask creation and contour extraction for filamentous structures.
 - Conversion to YOLO-compatible annotation formats for training object detection models.
 - Training and evaluation of segmentation models via Ultralytics YOLOv8.
-- Integration of external annotations (e.g., from [https://www.makesense.ai/](Makesense AI)) with rescaling support.
+- Integration of external annotations (e.g., from [Makesense AI](https://www.makesense.ai/)) with rescaling support.

 HFinder is intended for researchers studying plant–microbe interactions and host colonization dynamics, providing tools to accelerate the annotation and analysis of large image datasets.